-- 1. Diamond drilling consisting of approximately 3,500 metres of NQ-sized core in 24 drill holes designed as infill and step-out holes with the objective of upgrading the resource category and expanding the size of the resource. - 2.
-Continued detailed geological mapping to define the extents of the favorable lithium-bearing clay units on the Property as well as on the new concessions held by the Joint Venture; - 3.
-Acquisition of large (~1 tonne) surface samples by trenching of exposures of the upper clay unit and, if possible, the lower clay unit from the Property for mineral processing and metallurgical test work; - 4.
-Acquiring high quality topographic control, preferably through airborne LIDAR survey of the concession areas, in order to assist with the resource estimation and provide more accurate surface details to aid in development planning. - 5.
-Acquire material from the Property that can be utilized for internal assay control standards.
-Material in the 1,000 to 2,000 ppm Li range and in the 8,000 to 10,000 ppm Li range should be obtained and used as 2 separate quality control internal standards. - 6.
+- 1. Stage 3 diamond drilling consisting of approximately 4,000 metres of NQ-sized core in 20 drill holes designed as infill and step-out holes with the objective of upgrading the resource category and expanding the size of the resource in the central El Sauz area, as well as test new targets on the Joint Venture #1 lands; - 2.
+Continued detailed geological mapping to define the extents of the favorable lithium-bearing clay units on the Property as well as on the new concessions held by the Joint Venture #2; - 3.
+Continuous channel samples across select exposures of the upper and lower clay units: - 4.
+Acquisition of large (~1 tonne) surface samples by trenching of exposures of the upper clay unit and, if possible, the lower clay unit from the Property for mineral processing and metallurgical test work; - 5.
+Acquiring high quality topographic control, preferably through airborne LIDAR survey of the concession areas, in order to assist with the resource estimation and provide more accurate surface details to aid in development planning; - 6.
 Acquire specific gravity measurements for all lithologies and subunits.

-The estimated cost of the recommended program is in the order of \$US1,000,000.
+The estimated cost of the recommended program is in the order of \$US1,250,000.

-A detailed breakdown of the recommended program costs are found in Table 13 below.
-A plan illustrating locations of the proposed drill holes is found in Figure 20.
+A detailed breakdown of the recommended program costs are found in Table 14 below.